-- ½ to 1 teaspoon coarse sea salt – (optional)
+- ½ to 1 teaspoon coarse sea salt (optional)

 5Punch the dough down and turn it out on to a lightly floured board.

 6Butter an 11 to 12-inch round pan (a pizza pan or large tart pan) or a baking sheet.

 7Shape the dough into an 11 to 12-inch round and transfer to prepared pan.
 Cover loosely with plastic wrap and let rise until dough is about doubled (about 30 minutes).

 8Preheat oven to 400°F.

-10Brush top of hot bread with remaining melted butter.
+10Brush top of hot bread with add additional herb/butter mixture (about 1 to 2 Tablespoons).
+Sprinkle with salt if desired.
 Serve either in wedges or split the wedges and add cold cuts.